-Portland has been our music school’s home for piano, guitar, violin and cello lessons since 2004.
-Since then, our music instructors have been teaching students in and around Portland at our school or in the comfort of their own home with private lessons.
-Our instructors offer music instruction for students from age four and we teach adults as well.
+Portland has been our music school’s home for teaching piano, guitar, violin and cello lessons since 2004.
+Since then, our music instructors have been teaching students music lessons in and around Portland at our school or in the comfort of their own home with private lessons.
+Our instructors offer music lessons for students from age four and we teach adults as well.

-In addition to great lessons and instructors, our music school in Portland is the home of the Complete Instruction Method, which balances lessons learning by ear as well as note reading and theory.
-Our music instructors consists of career music teachers from Portland for piano, guitar, violin & cello who have focused on teaching lessons as a life path and who love what we do.
+In addition to great guitar, cello, violin and piano lessons and instructors, our music school in Portland is the home of the Complete Instruction Method, which balances lessons learning by ear as well as note reading and theory.
+Our music instructors at our school in Portland consists of career music teachers for piano, guitar, violin & cello who have focused on teaching lessons as a life path and who love what we do.
 Our school in Portland offers fun private lessons, free recitals, family discounts and we are conveniently located locally.

 Trying to choose the best instructors in Portland to get the best lessons for you or your child?
 The Eliason School Of Music in Southwest Portland’s Multnomah Village offers guitar, violin, cello & piano lessons to students of all ages.
 We understand that as a parent you have a choice between several local schools & private lessons providers and that not all programs are the same.